Explicit representations for Banach subspaces of Lizorkin distributions: Acknowledgments

-The research leading to these results has received funding from the by the European Research Council (ERC) under European Union’s Horizon 2020 (H2020), Grant Agreement - Project No 101020573 FunLearn.
-Further, the authors want to thank Joachim Krieger and Marc Troyanov for fruitful discussions on the topic, and in particular Joachim Kirieger for providing us with a proof of the non-existence of projections.
+The research leading to these results has received funding from the European Research Council (ERC) under European Union’s Horizon 2020 (H2020), Grant Agreement - Project No 101020573 FunLearn.
+Further, the authors want to thank Joachim Krieger and Marc Troyanov for fruitful discussions on the topic and, in particular, Joachim Kirieger for providing us with a proof of the nonexistence of projections.

-\section{Fundamental solutions of the fractional Laplacian}
+\section{Fundamental Solutions of the Fractional Laplacian}